3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 • Once there, you shall be using bootrec In here there are some options that are useful for fixing such errors.

-• To restore it, you need to type in the following command and press “Enter”.
+• To restore it, type in the following command and press “Enter”.

 Bootrec /fixmbr